schuyler/schuyler.github.io/source/_posts/2012-08-29-how-to-setup-a-new-octopress-blog-on-github-pages.markdown

 ---
 layout: post
-title: "how to setup a new Octopress blog on Github Pages."
+title: "How to setup a new Octopress blog on Github Pages."
 date: 2012-08-29 18:10
 comments: true
 categories: github octopress yak